WWiertelak/ImageAPI/README.md

 # ImageAPI Project

 ## Description
-ImageAPI is a Django-based application for managing and sharing images.
-Users can upload images, generate expiring links for them, and browse available images.
+ImageAPI is a Django-driven platform designed to facilitate efficient management and sharing of images.
+With capabilities such as secure image uploads, expiring link generation, and efficient browsing of existing images.

 ## Features

-- Image uploads by authenticated users.
+**Secure Image Uploads:** Allows authenticated users to securely upload their images onto the platform.

+**Thumbnail Generation:** Dynamically creates optimized thumbnails of uploaded images, tailored to user levels, enhancing the browsing experience and conserving bandwidth.

-- Generation of expiring links for images.
+**Expiring Links:** Facilitates the creation of expiring links for images, ensuring limited time access and enhanced security.

-- Browsing of available images.
-- Celery tasks for:
-  - Generating and storing thumbnails based on user levels.
-  - Removing old thumbnails that haven't been accessed in the last 30 days.
-  - Deleting expired image links.
+**Image Browsing:** Provides users with an intuitive interface to easily navigate and browse available images, including their generated thumbnails, on the platform.

+**Automated Tasks via Celery:** Employs Celery to run background processes that handle tasks such as thumbnail generation, obsolete thumbnail removal, and expired link deletion.

 ## Setup and Running